 Welcome to Year 1 home learning page.
-Here you will find the work for your child to complete in the event that they can not attend school for any reason.
+Here you will find the work for your child to complete during the national lockdown.
+If you have any queries about accessing the work set please e-mail us:

 Every child has a guided reading book which is changed weekly.
 Children should read their book at least 3 times a week.
 In addition, each child has a Read, Write, Inc. book which should also be shared at home.